Checkmarx/ast-jetbrains-plugin/README.md

 -   Group and filter results.

--   Triage results (by adjusting the status and state and adding comments) directly from the JetBrains console (currently supported for SAST and IaC Security).
+-   Triage results (by adjusting the severity and state and adding comments) directly from the JetBrains console (currently supported for SAST and IaC Security).

 -   Apply Auto Remediation to automatically remediate open source vulnerabilities, by updating to a non-vulnerable package version.